• Skincare

 Usually, perfumers can draw upon a palette of more than 3,000 ingredients; now, they were left with less than 300.
 Ingredients that are safe and sustainable.

-Though, one has to note that Pfeiffer hates calling Henry Rose perfumes a “natural” fragrance line.
-As she explains, it’s not about being “natural,” “clean,” or “organic” — these having become the most clichéd terms that the beauty industry tosses out at the drop of a hat.
+However, one has to note that Pfeiffer hates calling Henry Rose perfumes a “natural” fragrance line.
+As she explains, it’s not about being “natural,” “clean,” or “organic,” which have become the most clichéd terms that the beauty industry tosses out at the drop of a hat.

-Instead, Henry Rose perfumes disclose 100% of their ingredients on their website and bottles, setting a new standard for the beauty industry.
+Instead, each Michelle Pfeiffer perfume discloses 100% of its ingredients on the website and bottles, setting a new standard for the beauty industry.

 And in keeping with the EWG code, every single ingredient is free of substances banned or restricted by the US or international government agencies or other authoritative public health bodies, such as the World Health Organization.